netzulo/cryptoPang-app/README.md

-# cryptoPang-app
+# cryptopang-app

-CryptoPang is an open source crypto P2E game which use a 90s arcade gameplay to earn tokens in 2020-2030s
+This is a Play2Earn and Open Source Game to earn rewards.